 Supervision and Mentoring Plans;

 The student will begin by doing a calendar work plan with highlighted dates including work parties, special events and community milestones.
 The student will participate in General and Green Team meetings, and is expected to participate in leading work parties.
 Photo documentation, social media and log book maintenance are part of this work.
 Work will include weekends with some flexibility.
 The student will have access to several knowledgeable community mentors including Master Gardeners, professors and community experts.
 Bi-weekly check ins are encouraged, and a mid-point evaluation will keep things on track for the duration of the summer.
-Support via email, phone and in person is available from a core committee of 10 people, with leadership coming primarily from the Little Mountain Neighbourhood House liaison and the committee governance structure which includes a Committee Chair.
+Support via email, phone and in person is available from a core committee of 10 people, with leadership coming primarily from the Little Mountain Neighbourhood House Community Engagement Coordinatorand the Committee Chair.
 This is an ideal summer position for a student interested in enhancing the lives of residents through food security and environmental learning.

 Health and Safety Practices in the Workplace

-We encourage the student to have first aid training.
+The posting will request basic first aid certificate.
+If they don’t have the certificate We encourage the student to take first aid training.
 We have first aid kit supplies, and our committee has reminders for safe tool usage and storage.
 We provide a workplace free of harassment and train volunteers in safe practices while at work.

 Desired level of education of the student;